shridharshini8524/VLSI-LAB-EXP/README.md

 AIM:

-To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado.

 APPARATUS REQUIRED:

-Xilinx 14.7 Spartan6 FPGA
+Vivado - Software

 PROCEDURE: